On nonlinear effects in multiphase WKB analysis for the nonlinear Schrodinger equation: Abstract

 \section{Abstract}

 We consider the Schr\"odinger equation with an external potential and a cubic nonlinearity, in the semiclassical limit.
 The initial data are sums of WKB states, with smooth phases and smooth, compactly supported initial amplitudes, with disjoint supports.
-We show that according to the size of the initial data, a superposition principle may or may not hold.
-Surprisingly, it holds for large data, like in the linear case, but not for smaller ones.
-The proof relies on WKB analysis: for large data, we use the theory known in the case of a single initial WKB state, and properties of compressible Euler equations, while for smaller data, nonlinear interactions are present at leading order.
+We show that like in the linear case, a superposition principle holds on some time interval independent of the semiclassical parameter, in several r\'egimes in term of the size of initial data with respect to the semiclassical parameter.
+For large data, we invoke properties of compressible Euler equations.
+For smaller data, we show that there may be no nonlinear interferences on some time interval independent of the semiclassical parameter, and interferences for later time, thanks to explicit computations available for particular phases.